prototypefund/reproducible-website/_events/berlin2016/whatelse.md

   * repo to tarball
   * server to user

-multiple builders is not the same as binary transparency.
+Multiple builders is not the same as binary transparency.

-does binary-transparency-style logging perform the same functionality as trusting n of k ?
+Does binary-transparency-style logging perform the same functionality as trusting n of k ?

 "append-only" is the feature we want from publication.